selfagency/rushkoff-archive-astro/src/content/2020-05-21_human_after_all__finding_the_others.md

 ---
-title: Human After All: Finding The Others
+title: "Human After All: Finding The Others"
 subtitle:
 date: 2020-05-21
 blurb: Algorithms, AI and surveillance capitalism are colonising the human mind, and it’s time for us to resist by rising to the occasion of our own humanity, claims renowned author and media theorist Douglas Rushkoff.
 William Alderwick plugs in to the matrix
 notes: [https://www.goodtroublemag.com/home/human-after-all-douglas-rushkoff](https://www.goodtroublemag.com/home/human-after-all-douglas-rushkoff "https://www.goodtroublemag.com/home/human-after-all-douglas-rushkoff")